Isabellevdv/isabellevdv.github.io/README.md

 ### Bio
 I am a PhD student at the [UCL Department of Security and Crime Science](http://www.ucl.ac.uk/jill-dando-institute).
 I also work as a research assistant on the ERC-funded [GRIEVANCE project](https://www.grievance-erc.com/).
 The focus of my research is understanding threats of violence by using computational linguistics.
-I am interested in developing solutions to better understand and counter radicalisation, extremism, terrorism, and other forms of violence.
+I am interested in developing solutions to better understand and counter radicalisation, extremism, terrorism, and other forms of grievance-fuelled targeted violence.

 ### News (spring/summer 2019)
 - We have conducted interviews with social media companies for our project on human-machine integration for extremist content removal.
 The project is funded by [RUSI](https://rusi.org/) (with Paul Gill, [Stuart Macdonald](http://www.swansea.ac.uk/staff/law/stuartmacdonald/), and [Bennett Kleinberg](https://bkleinberg.net/) and a report will be published on their website shortly.